cderoove/damp.ekeko.aspectj/experimental-results.md

 ### Experiments ###

-Paper: hw.a.exceptionHandling.ExceptionHandlingPrecedence.aj; 44
-This is case 1.
+The paper only talks about case 2, in Glassbox.

 #### Case 2 ###

-This case is present in Glassbox.

 **HealthWatcher**

-0 matches - corresponds with paper.
+0 matches - corresponds with paper and the data.

 **MobileMedia**

-0 matches - corresponds with paper.
+0 matches - corresponds with paper and the data.